Scotthanna16/Scotthanna16/README.md

 - I recently graduated Summa Cum Laude from W&M where I studied Applied Math and Compute Science
 - While at W&M I played on the Varsity Golf Team, I also worked part time for the Math department
 - Former Risk Analytics Intern at Deloitte and SWE Intern at GM Financial
+- I have 2 passions in life: Math and Golf
 - Looking for opportunities in Quant Finance